 Refugees have also come from:

 Tunisia, Palestine, Syria, Kuwait, Algeria, China, Sri Lanka, Bosnia, former Yugoslavia, Somalia, Djibouti, Eritrea, the Sudan, Ethiopia, Burundi, Rwanda, the Democratic Republic of Congo (DRC), Republic of Congo (Congo-Brazzaville), Sierra Leone, and Colombia.
+More recently, NZ has accepted refugees from Ukraine.

 Studies have shown the use of professional interpreters is an important safety and cultural factor for refugee health.
 Most regions now have access to interpreter services.
-Contact your local DHB or read more in the languages section.
+Contact your local hospital or read more in the languages section.

 Refugee health NZ Auckland Regional Public Health Service